justinrgarrard/world-of-naevis.net/docs/adventuring/languages.md

 {: .exotic-language}
 > **Abyssal (Grave Speech)**
 >
 > The secret language of the dead.
 Proficiency allows the user to commune with zombies, skeletons, ghosts, and other creatures returned from the grave.
-[Hell Knights](../../data/archetypes/cleric_hell) use this language when casting spells.
+[Demon Worshippers](../../data/archetypes/cleric_hell) use this language when casting spells.

 ##### **Sylvan**